 Chad is a 2017 graduate of the G.R.A.C.E.
 Discipleship program and earned his doctorate while at Chattanooga Outreach.
 Dr. Roberts returned in March 2019 as Program Director to help in the new transition and future plans of UGM.

-Dr. Roberts is currently residing at the UGM campus to help with the expansion and daily oversight, serves on two Board of Directors for Computer expansion with inner city youth, a member of Red Bank Baptist Church in Chattanooga and looking forward to where God leads in 2019 and to give back where it was given to him.
+Dr. Roberts is currently residing at the UGM campus to help with the expansion and daily oversight, serves on two Board of Directors for Computer expansion with inner city youth, volunteers with the Chattanooga Community Kitchen, a member of Red Bank Baptist Church.
+Dr. Roberts stated he is "looking forward to where God leads in 2019 and to give back where it was given to him."

 Four years after the close of World War II, the sermons of Lee Roberson boomed out in a room at a skid row boarding house in Chattanooga.
 Dr. Roberson of Highland Park Baptist Church preached the good news to the commonest people.
 Union Gospel Mission grew out of Christian labors among these men and opened its doors in February 1950.